corda/corda-gradle-plugins/README.md

     <sup>Requires Gradle 5.1</sup>

 - [`net.corda.plugins.cordformation`](cordformation/README.rst)\
-This plugin provides `Cordform` and `Dockerform` Gradle tasks for creating test deployments of multiple Corda nodes and their CorDapps.
+This plugin provides `Cordform`, `Dockerform` and `DockerImage` Gradle tasks for creating test deployments of multiple Corda nodes and their CorDapps.
 It also invokes the Network Bootstrapper over the deployment for you, and provides you with a `runnodes` script to boot it all up afterwards.

     <sup>Requires Gradle 5.1</sup>